MazenEmara/machine-learning/README.md

 # Machine Learning

-A curated collection of Jupyter notebooks illustrating a range of supervised and unsupervised learning techniques, evaluation metrics, and neural network architectures.
+A collection of university project notebooks and learning code (2021–2023) illustrating a range of supervised and unsupervised learning techniques, evaluation metrics, and neural network architectures.
 Each notebook covers a distinct algorithm or analysis pipeline, complete with data processing, model training, evaluation, and visualization.

 ## Table of Contents